sbjones1776-cpu/reimagined-engine/TWA_SETUP.md

 # Trusted Web Activity (TWA) Setup Guide

 Use this guide to package your existing web app as an Android app that launches in a Trusted Web Activity, enabling Google Play Billing via the Digital Goods API.
+This variant assumes you use ONLY the Firebase Hosting default domain (https://math-adventure-app.web.app/) and no custom domain.

 ## Prerequisites
 - Android Studio installed
 - Java 17
 - Node.js & npm
-- Verified web origin (HTTPS) matching your production domain
+- Live Firebase Hosting deployment at https://math-adventure-app.web.app/

 ## 1) Install Bubblewrap CLI